AllisonFavour/fm-challenge6/README.md

 I learnt to use SASS (Syntactically Awesome StyleSheets), i had to install Live Sass Compiler which help watch our changes and spot error and then gets compiled to a vanilla CSS file.
 Making use of SASS allows some enhanced styling features, i was able to make use of t@ directive which is @import to import fonts from google font, i also learnt and made use variables to store colors and fonts, then i did nesting to help class and structure my elements for styling.

-I relearnt how to select elements for styling using :first-of-type, :last-of-type and :nth-of-type() also relearnt media queries
+I learnt about css grid to achieve the desired output and also the clamp() property thats takes three argument, first argument takes a minimum value for the size of a font, second argument takes a viewport width and the third argument takes a maximum value for the size of the font.
+Making use of this processes reduced my need to use more media queries

+I relearnt an easier way to use media query alongside the corresponding code instead of placing all the media queries at the bottom.

 ### Continued development

-Add accessibility feature and ensure its responsiveness to a variety of screens
+Ensure its responsiveness to a variety of screens